 The SBCWA's CASGEM Monitoring Plan discusses the SBCWA's 19-well monitoring network, which includes 16 actively monitored wells and three inactive wells no longer monitored due to accessibility and permission issues.
-Initially, SBCWA was the sole monitoring entity for the entire Basin, but in 2014 SBCWA reapplied to CASGEM as a partial monitoring entity to reduce their monitoring activities and grant permission for neighboring counties (San Luis Obispo and Ventura) to monitor their portions of the Basin.
+Initially, SBCWA was the sole monitoring entity for the entire Basin, but in 2014 SBCWA

 Of the 16 active wells in SBCWA's monitoring network, three are CASGEM dedicated monitoring wells and 13 are voluntary.
 Wells are monitored by either SBCWA staff or USGS staff.
 The three CASGEM dedicated monitoring wells are measured biannually in April and October, whereas the 13 voluntary wells are measured annually.
 All wells are single completion.
 CASGEM dedicated wells have known Well Completion Reports and perforated intervals.
-Full construction information is not available for voluntary wells because SBCWA does not have permission to release available construction information.
-This known data gap was identified in the Monitoring Plan in addition to other data gaps, including: